-- demonstrate relentless kindness, consistency and clarity; - advocate an "authorative" vs " authoritarian" approach where adults are 'in control' vs 'controlling'; - be respectful; model and build positive behaviours and relationships; - meet and greet pupils every morning and after lunchtime, show warmth and be welcoming; - use emotion coaching frameworks for de-escalating situations; - plan lessons that engage, challenge and meet the needs of all learners; - be calm and give 'take uptime' when going through the stages of the behaviour response plan.
-Prevent before consequences ("consequences"); - follow up every time, retain ownership and engage in reflective dialogue with learners; - never ignore or walk past learners who are making the wrong choices; - speak in an appropriate tone; - refer consistently to 'Respectful, Ready, Responsible and Resilient'; - where appropriate use a visible recognition mechanism in lessons; - focus on prevention; - Use PACE (Playful, Accepting, Curious and empathetic) approaches.
+- demonstrate relentless kindness, consistency and clarity; - advocate an "authorative" vs " authoritarian" approach where adults are 'in control' vs 'controlling'; - be respectful; model and build positive behaviours and relationships; - meet and greet pupils every morning and after lunchtime, show warmth and be welcoming; - use emotion coaching frameworks for de-escalating situations; - plan lessons that engage, challenge and meet the needs of all learners; - be calm and give 'take uptime' when going through the stages of the behaviour response plan. - follow up every time and engage in reflective dialogue with learners;

+- never ignore or walk past learners who are making the wrong choices; - speak in an appropriate tone; - refer consistently to: Respectfulness, Readiness, Responsibility and Resilience: - focus on prevention; - use PACE (Playful, Accepting, Curious and empathetic) approaches.